Alabama ILB Rodney Groce Jr. picks Huskers after official visit

 "When they started recruiting me, a lot of people were recruiting me as a jack," Groce told the paper.
 "Then I started getting taller and wider and broad and everything.
 And I haven't lost any speed, so that really made them more interested.
 I started blowing up."

-NU got Groce to campus this fall, though, on an official visit last week and, despite seeing a blowout loss to, Groce was convinced.
-He picked the Huskers over, according to an Instagram post on Friday, Alabama, Mississippi State and Georgia Tech.
+NU got Groce to campus this fall, though, on an official visit last week and, despite seeing a blowout loss to Ohio State, Groce was convinced.
+He picked the Huskers over Alabama, Mississippi State and Georgia Tech, according to an Instagram post on Friday.

 You have free articles remaining.